Mzingwane High School: Sports and clubs

-Mzingwane High under 16 soccer team were champions of the 2012 under 16 national copa-coca-cola cup which was played at Chinotimba stadium in Victoria Falls.
+In terms of extracurricular achievements, Mzingwane High School has excelled in sports and academics.
+Notably, the under-16 soccer team won the national Copa Coca-Cola tournament in 2012, and students have achieved commendable results in national mathematics competitions .Mzingwane High under 16 soccer team were champions of the 2012 under 16 national copa-coca-cola cup which was played at Chinotimba stadium in Victoria Falls.
 This made Mzingwane the first school from Matebeleland South province to win the title.
 They won US$6 500 and their coach Bekezela Mavundla won a coach of the year accolade.
-Their goal keeper, Paul Makotore was declared goal keeper of the tournament and voted Africa’s best goal keeper during a camp in South Africa.In 2015 Lwazilwenkosi Mpofu and McKringle Mhlanga were champions of the National Mathematics Olympiad by Old Mutual bringing Gold and Silver Medals home.
+Their goal keeper, Paul Makotore was declared goal keeper of the tournament and voted Africa’s best goal keeper during a camp in South Africa.
+In 2015 Lwazilwenkosi Mpofu and McKringle Mhlanga were champions of the National Mathematics Olympiad by Old Mutual bringing Gold and Silver Medals home.
 Since 2015 till today the school have been the Defending Provincial Champions for the Aids Action Quiz (N.A.C.)